amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 | 3 | Arrival | 2016-10-24 00:00:00 | 2 |
 | 3 | Minority Report | 2002-08-02 00:00:00 | 3 |

-We can see that the results are numbered within the tag_id, and from newer to older.
+We can see that the results are numbered within the tag_id from newer to older.
 Now we can use it with a CTE and include a condition to only fetch the top 2 of each tag.

 ```sql
 with movies_by_tags (tag_id, name, created_at, rank) as (